sam6tn/homeeats/docs/installation_instructions.md

 ## Installing Python3 on Linux
-1. Open the Terminal, type “python3 --version” to see if you have Python3 installed.
+1. Open the Terminal, type `python3 --version` to see if you have Python3 installed.
 If python3 has been installed, then there is no need to reinstall python3.
 2. If you are using Ubuntu 16.10 or newer, then you can easily install Python 3.6 with the following commands:
 `sudo apt-get update`
 `sudo apt-get install python3.6`